FullStackDonavan/mvc-starter/README.md

 Open your browser and visit http://localhost:8000 to see your application running.
 ```

-Development
+# Development

-For development, you can start the Vite development server to work with JavaScript and Vue components:
+For development, you can start the Vite development server to work with Vue and Tailwind:

 ```bash
 # npm